herb-mc/extra_enchants/README.md

 - Rarity: Common
 <details><summary>Detailed description</summary>Inflicts 40 extra ticks, or 2 seconds, of Glowing 20 (no particle) per tick.<br>
 The effect scales infinitely.</details>

-### *Eviocore*
-- Health is doubled, damage taken is reduced when healthy, speed is slightly reduced.
-Damage dealt is set to 1.
-- Compatible equipment: Chestplates
-- Max level: 1
-- Rarity: Very rare
-- Type: Curse, Treasure
-<details><summary>Detailed description</summary>Doubled max health, -10% movement speed, damage dealt is set to 1 before damage calculation.
-Incoming damage is reduced by 70% if the user has at least 60% of their max health remaining.<br>
-The effect does not scale.</details>

 ### *Featherweight*
 - Fall slower depending on the level.